BMW M2 new car review

 Given that this M2 is basically these days very much an M4 in a different, sportier suit, there was no point in BMW's stylists merely copying that only slightly larger model's more conservative vibe - and they haven't.
 You'll either like or loathe the fact that aesthetic subtlety's been tossed out the window here but you can't deny that this second generation M2 certainly has more roadway presence this time round.
 No longer do we find ourselves questioning whether an M240i might not be a cleverer choice: this now feels like a different kind of car entirely.

-It has its own discrete niche, just as is the case with the two similarly priced models that are closest to anything that might be called a 'competitor', Porsche's 718 Cayman and the Alpine A110.
-We applaud the fact that BMW's retained a manual stick shift option and has resisted the temptation to add in xDrive 4WD.
+It has its own discrete niche.
+And we applaud the fact that BMW's retained a manual stick shift option, though ultimately the brand didn't manage to resist the temptation to add in xDrive 4WD.
 We're less keen on the larger platform's extra weight and the step up in price.
 Still, it's a proper driver's car, just as we'd hoped the M division's last ever pure combustion model might be.
 Enjoy it while you can.

 + More